senaonp/colorCycles/README.md

 myTest.startColors(); // do the color cycles

 /*
- * myTest will update in the font-color sequence of yellow then pink, then teal, then springgreen, and repeat; during each font-color cycle it will pause for one second and then transition to the next color in 0.5 seconds; this behavior will be applied to the HTML elements queried by the string "#testText"
+ * myTest will update in the text color sequence of yellow then pink, then teal, then springgreen, and repeat;
+ * during each font-color cycle it will pause for one second and then transition to the next color in 0.5 seconds;
+ * this behavior will be applied to the HTML elements queried by the string "#testText" *
  * the call to the instance's startColors() function will initialize the color cycling behavior.
  */
 ```